 CONCLUSION

-Only scarce reports of KS manifested as lower GI bleeding in a HIV/HBV-coinfected liver cirrhosis patient have been reported.
+There have only been a few reports of KS manifested as lower GI bleeding in a HIV/HBV-co-infected liver cirrhosis patient.
 Prompt diagnosis and treatment are indispensable for symptomatic patients with GI bleeding.
-Any delay may worsen the condition, lower the quality of life and increase the mortality and morbidity.
+Any delay may worsen the condition, lower the quality of life, and increase the mortality and morbidity.

 REFERENCES